When people turn to yoga, they are looking to gain something positive in their life. So, gaining an injury doesn’t belong to this part.

 #1 Not Warmed Up Enough

-One thing you need to know as an at-home yogi is that you really need to warm up before you do things like inversions or other amazing poses like bird of paradise for example.
+One thing you need to know as an at-home-yogi is that you really need to warm up.
+At least if you’d like to do things like inversions or other amazing poses like Bird of Paradise.

 #2 Overdoing It